thaider/Skrifo/README.md

 If you're cloning this repository and including the extension in your MediaWiki installation please be aware that some files will be missing:
-* our customized version of Bootstrap created with [Bootstrap's customization tool](http://getbootstrap.com/customize/)
 * the proprietary font files we're using on skriptenforum.net

 ## Licensing, Copying, Usage

 Skrifo extension is open source and licensed under GPLv2.
+Bootstrap is licensed under MIT license.

 Please check out the [LICENSE file](https://github.com/thaider/Skrifo/blob/master/LICENSE) for details.